muktajoya/Case-Study-Time-Series-Forecasting-German-Electricity-Market-2015-2024-/README.md

 The Projects and Reports are covering the following

-1. Developed and compared models to forecast hourly electricity load and prices using over nine years of real-world German market data, spanning linear methods (AR, OLS) and machine learning algorithms (Random Forests, Regression Trees).
+1. Developed and compared models to forecast hourly electricity load and prices using over nine years of real-world German market data, spanning linear methods (AR, OLS) and machine learning algorithms (Deep Neural Network, Regression Trees).

 3. Applied feature engineering, time series decomposition, and rolling-window estimation for dynamic model updates, improving predictive accuracy.